ctrueden/ctrueden.github.io/_pages/deus/SessionMon14.md

 "What delays you?" asks Vittorio.

 Cain explains that he sent a servant of this man, indicating the black man, to run an errand for him, and he has not returned.
-"His name is ((NPCFreeman|Bruce Freeman))."
+"His name is [Bruce Freeman](NPCFreeman)."
 He was sent to Laboro, and Cain does not know why he has not returned.
 He also mentions that Bruce is a rather advanced android.

 Since space travel to Laboro is somewhat time-consuming, it is difficult for him to go himself.
 However, if they could retrieve his manservant, he would be happy to accompany them.
 Vittorio agrees that this seems to be a fair bargain.